heretse/WiFiWebSocketClientWithDHT/README.md

 ...
 ```
-### Define an PIN when it is HIGH to force disconnect the WebSocket and Wifi connections.
+### Define an PIN when it is HIGH to force disconnect the WebSocket and Wifi connections.

 ```ino
 #define BUTTON_PIN  A0